Niederegger/Hiesp/README.md

 ## API Reference

-- Gson: laden der Config-File (Json-Format)
+- Gson: working with config file (it's written as  a Json-Object)
-- Jsoup: parsen von HTML
+- Jsoup: parsing of HTML

 ## Tests